Guides Updated on Nov 19, 2020

 - Weekend pricing does not work if you have Smart Pricing turned on.
 To override the Smart Pricing price for any night, change the price directly in your calendar.

-Any custom weekly and monthly prices you set after turning on weekend pricing will not be overriden.
+Any custom weekly and monthly prices you set after turning on weekend pricing will not be overridden.
 However, if you turn on weekend pricing after setting custom prices, weekend pricing will replace all Friday and Saturday nightly prices on your calendar.

 Local Laws and Taxes